rackerlabs/support-how-to/content/how-to/exchange/rackspace-directory-sync-administrators-guide/index.md

 #### Security groups

-Directory Sync uses Active Directory security groups to manage which objects are synchronized with your email service.
+Directory Sync uses Active Directory security groups to manage which objects it synchronizes with your email service.
 If you use Hosted Exchange, create a new security group for the users that synchronize with Exchange mailboxes.
 If you use Rackspace Email, create a new security group for the users that synchronize with Rackspace Email mailboxes.
-If you use both, Hosted Exchange and Rackspace Email, you create two security groups.
+If you use both Hosted Exchange and Rackspace Email, you create two security groups.
 Directory Sync creates and manages mailboxes for all user objects that you add to the security groups.